Pathanapuram Assembly constituency

-Pathanapuram is one of the 140 state legislative assembly constituencies in Kerala in southern India.
-It is also one of the seven state legislative assembly constituencies included in Mavelikara Lok Sabha constituency.
-As of the 2016 Assembly elections, the current MLA is K. B. Ganesh Kumar of KC(B).
+Pathanapuram Assembly constituency is one of the 140 state legislative assembly constituencies in Kerala, India.
+It is one of the seven assembly segments that constitute the Mavelikara Lok Sabha constituency.
+Since 2001, it has been represented by K. B. Ganesh Kumar of the Kerala Congress (B).
+In the 2026 Kerala Legislative Assembly election, he was defeated by Jyothikumar Chamakkala of the Indian National Congress.

 Local self-governed segments

 Pathanapuram Assembly constituency is composed of the following local self-governed segments: